The following are frequently asked questions about using computer in the MSU Libraries.

 - Selected Resources: Computers that provide access to the web version of the catalog and the Electronic Resources that the Libraries' subscribe to.

 - Windows Login: available with word processing and internet software.
 These machines also require authentication by the use of your valid MSUNet ID and password.

-Please ask at the Circulation Desk or Reference Desk for the location of these machines.
+Please ask at the Patron Services Desk or Reference Desk for the location of these machines.

 For more information on computer facilities in the Main Library, please see the supplemental list of Computer FAQs

 For information on what kinds of software programs are available on Windows Login and Mac IOS computers in the Main Library or campus Computer Labs, see the MSU Classroom Computing Software List.

 Network Drive Icons